The British Academy

 - Original design

-- John Nash, 1833
+- John Nash, 1827

 The 2018 programme is now past.
-We will be launching the 2019 programme mid-August.
+We will be launching the 2019 programme 20 August at 10am GMT

-Since its foundation, many of Britain's most distinguished scholars in the humanities and social sciences have been involved in the life of the Academy.
-The roll call of past Fellows includes many of the greatest British names of the twentieth century: the influential economists John Maynard Keynes, Friedrich Hayek and William Beveridge; the eminent thinkers Karl Popper and Isaiah Berlin; Louis and Mary Leakey, who made pioneering discoveries on the origins of man; and C. S. Lewis and Henry Moore, Fellows who combined learning with creativity.
+The creation of a British Academy was first proposed in 1899 so that Britain could be represented at a meeting of European and American academies.
+In 1902 it received its Royal Charter from King Edward VII and has gone on from strength to strength ever since.
+Many of Britain's most distinguished scholars in the humanities and social sciences have been involved in the life of the Academy.
+The roll call of past Fellows includes: the influential economists John Maynard Keynes and William Beveridge; the eminent thinkers Karl Popper and Isaiah Berlin; Louis and Mary Leakey, who made pioneering discoveries on the origins of man; and C. S. Lewis and Henry Moore, Fellows who combined learning with creativity.

 Current Fellows include classicist Mary Beard, historian Diarmaid MacCulloch, sociologist Tariq Modood, author and critic Marina Warner, and political scientist John Curtice.
 The President is historian Sir David Cannadine.